kpn678/boba-buddy/README.md

 ![Search Bar](src/images/Boba-Buddy-3.gif)

 ## Technologies Implemented
+- Javascript
-- Javascript/HTML (JSX)
+- HTML
 - CSS
 - React
 - React Router
 - Cypress
+- Node.js
 - Express

 ## Future Directions
-- Improve mobile responsiveness
 - Add save, local storage, and delete functionalities so the user can add shops they want to visit to their own list and delete them as they want
 - Use Leaflet or Google Maps libraries to include an interactive map(s) on the website